Matt Besler: International career

 On August 23, 2012, Besler was called up to the United States team by head coach Jürgen Klinsmann for a friendly against Mexico, but he did not appear in the match.

 Besler made his debut appearance for the United States on January 29, 2013, in a friendly match against Canada.

 Besler became the regular starting left-center back for the United States under head coach Jürgen Klinsmann.
 He was rated the top performer during the 2014 CONCACAF World Cup Qualifying matches.

 On March 26, 2013, Besler made his debut World Cup qualifying appearance in a 0–0 draw at Mexico.
-On June 2, Besler started as the United States defeated Germany 4-3 in an international friendly played at RFK Stadium.
+On June 2, Besler started as the United States defeated Germany 4–3 in an international friendly played at RFK Stadium.
 Subsequently, Besler started in the World Cup qualifying wins against Jamaica, Panama, and Honduras.

 After being left off of the initial roster for the 2013 CONCACAF Gold Cup so that the team could evaluate other players, Besler was added to strengthen the squad after the United States qualified for the knockout round.
+The team went on to win the 2013 Gold Cup Final against Panama at Soldier Field in Chicago, Illinois.

 Besler was selected for U.S. national team 23-man roster for the 2014 FIFA World Cup.
-He started all three games of the group stage and their Round of 16 games, helping the U.S. make it through the group stage for consecutive World Cups.
+He started all three games of the group stage and their Round of 16 game, helping the U.S. make it through the group stage for consecutive World Cups.
 Following his strong performance in the World Cup, several European outfits placed offers and expressed interest in signing Besler, including Freiburg, Fulham and Sunderland.
-Besler reportedly declined the offers and decided to stay in Kansas City.
+However, Besler was awarded a long-term Designated Player contract by Sporting Kansas City.

 He scored his debut national team goal on September 2, 2016, with an assist from Sporting Kansas City teammate Graham Zusi.
 This was the same day his first child was born.

 Besler was a part of the U.S. national team that won the 2017 CONCACAF Gold Cup.
-Besler made four appearances in the tournament, including a start in the final as the U.S. beat Jamaica 2-1 on a late goal from Jordan Morris as Besler lifted his second international title.
+Besler made four appearances in the tournament, including a start in the final as the U.S. beat Jamaica 2–1 on a late goal from Jordan Morris as Besler lifted his second international title.